Modular Mathematics, The Jacobi Symbol

 If n happens to be prime (at the start), then the original jacobi symbol [a\n] is itself a legendre symbol.
 You have computed the legendre symbol, and you know whether a is a square mod n.

-Let's have a look at why the relationship fails for composite n.
+Even when n is a prime power we can get into trouble.
 Let n = qk where q is prime and k is even.
 Let z be a number strictly between 1 and q, and consider [z\n].
 This is [z\q] to an even power, and is 1.
 Now look at the multiplicative group mod n.
 It is cyclic, hence z is a square iff its discrete log is even.
 A group homomorphism takes the units mod n onto the units mod p.
 This effectively reduces the discrete log mod p-1.
 Subtracting a multiple of an even number from log(z) will not change the parity of log(z).
 In other words, z is a square mod n iff z is a square mod p.
 So let z be a nonsquare mod p, and a nonsquare mod n, and the jacobi symbol is not accurate; since it says [z\n] = 1.